 CoBank is a cooperatively organized financial services institution capitalized primarily by eligible borrowers, who earn equity over time commensurate with the amount of business they do with the organization.
 We are also capitalized by our preferred stockholders.

 CoBank does not have publicly traded stock and is not a registrant with the Securities and Exchange Commission.
 However, as a regulated member of the Farm Credit System, the bank releases its financial results on a quarterly basis, similar to a public company.
 Our financial statements are designed to provide customer-owners and other stakeholders with an accurate, transparent view of CoBank’s ongoing financial performance.

 For copies of previously issued news releases, financial statements and bank publications, please click on the links at right.

-YEAR-END FINANCIAL WEBCAST: CoBank will hold a conference call and webcast at noon on Tuesday, February 26, 2013 to discuss year-end financial results.
-Click here for access information.
+YEAR-END FINANCIAL WEBCAST: CoBank held a conference call and webcast on Tuesday, February 25, 2014 to discuss year-end financial results.
+Click here to view a recording.

 Most of the recent news about the U.S. economy has been cause for optimism, but despite those recent improvements, economist Lee Ohanian is focused on a more troubling long-term trend: slowing productivity growth.
 Read Professor Ohanian’s thoughts on restoring productivity growth in the U.S. in the latest OUTLOOK.